 Production Finance Market

-Now in its tenth year, the Market has helped forge countless long-term business connections, and is the only event of its kind in the UK.
+Now in its 11th year, the Market has helped forge countless long-term business connections, and is the only event of its kind in the UK.

 From encouraging new business relationships to attaching international sales companies and securing various forms of investments in companies and film projects, PFM is invaluable for producers and financiers alike.